Skip to content

 Hexa's evolution extends beyond its traditional company-building model.
 The studio is developing a comprehensive platform with three distinct tracks:

 The international dimension remains crucial.
 All Hexa founders spend time in San Francisco, and the studio is eyeing a permanent footprint there.
-"For all those companies that we're starting, it's extremely useful to just understand the culture, see what's happening over there, get that feeling of the base, the level of execution," Gombeaud notes.
+"For all those companies that we're starting, it's extremely useful to just understand the culture, see what's happening over there, get that feeling of the level of execution," Gombeaud said.

 The New Rules of Competition

-The traditional startup methodology is evolving into what he calls "super agile methodology."
+The traditional startup methodology is evolving into what Gombeaud calls "super agile methodology."
 Instead of two-week sprints, companies now operate in cycles of hours.

 This new reality is forcing Hexa to be more selective than ever.
 Rather than rushing to hit volume targets, the studio is raising the bar for both partners and founders.
 In his three months as CEO, Gombeaud has interviewed 12 potential partners but made only one offer.